Complete Guide to Kubernetes: Container Orchestration for Scalable Applications

 restartPolicy: Never

-💡 Note: In the example above we see a Yaml file that is called 'job-example.yaml', the first thing would be to create the job, secondly it would be to list the jobs to see if it was created in a satisfactory way', the commands would be in this order and like this:
+💡Note: In the previous example, we see a Yaml file called ‘job-example.yaml’, the first step would be to create the job, secondly list the jobs to verify if it was created successfully’, the commands would be in this order and as follows:

 kubectl apply -f job-example.yaml